Glossary

 - Kernel

-In addition to a container, Warewulf also requires a kernel (typically a Linux kernel) in order to provision a node.
+In addition to an image, Warewulf also requires a kernel (typically a Linux kernel) in order to provision a node.

-Kernels may be imported independently into Warewulf, either from the controller or from a container; however, recent versions of Warewulf (after v4.3.0) support automatically provisioning with a kernel detected and extracted from the container itself.
-In most cases, kernels may be installed in the container using normal system packages, and no special consideration is necessary.
+Warewulf (after v4.3.0) automatically provisions a kernel detected and extracted from the image itself.
+In most cases, kernels may be installed in the image using normal system packages, and no special consideration is necessary.

 - Node